Jean Hilliard's body was frozen for six hours in -22 degree weather. Miraculously, she survived.

 But to everyone else, Jean Hilliard was a miracle.

-Despite her miracle on ice, the incident didn’t seem to shake the young woman, though even modern medicine 40 years later says what happened to her was astounding.
+Despite her miracle on ice, the incident didn’t seem to shake the young woman.

 How Modern Medicine Handles Frozen Bodies